 If a member is caught by the recycling rules, the amount of the tax-free lump sum is regarded as an unauthorised payment and any of the following charges may be applied:

 However not all of the charges are automatic.

-It's worth looking at a couple of examples of where recycling does and doesn't apply.
+It's worth looking at a couple of case studies of where recycling does and doesn't apply.